syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 ![Full screen scheduler in WPF Scheduler](Timeline_images/adding-Fullscreenscheduler.png)

 ## Change time ruler size
-You can customize the size of the time ruler view where the labels mentioning the time are placed by using the [TimeRulerSize](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeRulerSize) property of `TimelineViewSettings`.
-This property will be applicable to `TimelineDay`, `TimelineWeek`and `TimelineWorkWeek` views.
+You can customize the size of the time ruler view where the labels mentioning the time are placed by using the [TimeRulerSize](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeRulerSize) property of `TimelineViewSettings.` This property will be applicable to `TimelineDay,` `TimelineWeek,` and `TimelineWorkWeek` views.
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfScheduler x:Name="Schedule" ViewType="TimelineWeek" >